wizzeg/IciclEngine/README.md

 (Projects -> properties -> Configure properties -> general -> C++ language standards)

 Download code.
-After extracting, take the contents of "MOVE THESE OUTSIDE" and move them into the same folder as you extracted initially into.
+After extracting, take the imgui.ini in the contents of "MOVE THESE" and move it into the same folder as the .sln.
+Then take all of the contents in "MOVE THESE" and go into the x64 folder that lives in the same folder as the .sln file.
+And paste them into both the Release and Debug folder (this should give you a prepared layout for imgui).

+Then also copy the assets folder from the .sln file folder, into the x64 -> Release and Debug fulders.

 Run the .sln.
 Press the Play button in either release or debug.
-If you want to play the game through the editor outside of the .sln you must ensure you copy the assets folder into the debug/release folder where it is exported.